ZeldOcarina/nu-dentistry/sedation-dentistry.md

   align: left
   superheading: HOUSTON TEXAS PREMIER DENTISTRY //
   heading: SEDATION DENTISTRY OPTIONS
-  text: MAKE YOUR NEXT VISIT TO OUR OFFICE A BREEZE!
+  text: MAKE YOUR NEXT VISIT TO OUR OFFICE A BREEZE
   copy: 'Sedation makes it possible for fearful patients to not only go to the dentist
     but to undergo any procedures they may have otherwise put off.
 No matter what type of treatment you need, sedation dentistry can help alleviate your excessive